b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

-   1. The logged in user information.
+   1.The logged in user information.

-   2. The dashboard link.
+   2.The dashboard link.

-   3. The user management.
+   3.The user management.

-   4. The group management.
+   4.The group management.

-   5. The category management.
+   5.The category management.

-   6. The style management.
+   6.The style management.

-   7. The position management.
+   7.The position management.

-   8. The application version history list.
+   8.The application version history list.

-   9. The uploading new release for mobile application.
+   9.The uploading new release for mobile application.

 2. Navigation bar
 -----------------------